tiredofit/docker-kopano-core/README.md

 **At current time this image has the potential of making you cry - Do not use for production use.
 I am not a Kopano expert yet using this opportunity to understand the ins and outs of the software to potentially use for a non-profit educational institution.
 I am constantly relying on the expertise of the community in the Kopano.io Community forums and the manuals, and still have a long way to go**

-* Installs latest nightly builds from community build offering
+* Compiles latest build from Kopano Repositories
 * Automatic configuration of various services
 * Automatic certificate and CA generation
 * Configured for LDAP usage, no other backend